Pushwoosh/pushwoosh-ios-sample/README.md

 ### 1. Pushwoosh Dependency

 Pushwoosh framework is integrated into the project via Swift Package Manager.
-When loading the project, Xcode will fetch the latest version of the framework.
-If you want to change the framework version, go to the Package Dependencies tab and adjust the version there.
+To add the framework, go to the Package Dependencies tab in Xcode, click the + button, and enter the following URL: ```https://github.com/Pushwoosh/Pushwoosh-XCFramework```.
+Once added, you can specify the desired version or branch to use.

 ### 2. Replace the Bundle Identifier in the main target and in the Notification Service Extension with yours.
    <img src="https://github.com/Pushwoosh/pushwoosh-ios-sample/blob/main/Screenshots/BundleID.png" alt="Alt text" width="700">